jahnavi310/CarsSearch/README.md

 # Cars Search App
-A single page app that uses rest API for data and build with AngularJS structure with Gulp, Node and Browserify
+A single page app that uses json for data and is built with AngularJS, Node and Browserify, where Gulp is the task runner.

 ## Installing